ALM-Rangers/Extracting-effective-permissions-from-TFS/README.md

 # Extracting effective permissions from TFS
 Welcome to the Extract effective permissions from TFS Whitepaper and Samples

+> **NOTICE** - We have deprecated this project.
+The project will continue to serve as an open source solution and sample extension on GitHub.

 This practical guidance and sample code is based on extensive research to address two of the commonly heard requests on Team Foundation Server security:

 1. Report on the effective permissions of a TFS user/group.